godofping/SMSBOMBER/README.md

 # SMS BOMBER

-> A simple sms bomber using gsm module.
+> A simple sms bomber using gsm modem.

 **Features:**